Get your green on and join us in celebrating St. Paddy's Day with a run/walk downtown then stick around for the Bellingham St. Patrick's Day Parade.

 Frequently Asked Questions

-- Pick up your shirt, number and other goodies at Klicks Running (1431 N. State St.) between 2-7 p.m. the Friday before race day.
+- Pick up your shirt, number and other goodies at BBay Running 1431 N. State St. between 3 - 7 p.m. the Friday before race day.

-- Day of Race packet pickup is at the Boundary Bay Bistro Garden (1107 Railroad Ave) Enter via the alley.
+- Late packet pickup is at the Boundary Bay Bistro Garden (1107 Railroad Ave) Enter via the alley.

 - ID is required.

-- Registration will be available at early packet pick up - assuming the event hasn't reached its max.
+- Registration will be available at early packet pick up - assuming the event hasn't reached its max (1200).

-- Yes, yes you can bring a stroller, but only if it contains a person.
+- Absolutely you can bring a stroller, but only if it contains a person.

-- Please be sure to start with the appropriate pace group.
+- Please start with the appropriate pace group.
 This means if you look around to discover all the people surrounding you are way faster - back up.
 If they're way slower - move forward.
-We'll help get folks situated after we've finished herding cats.
+We'll help.

 - No, you can't bring a dog.
 No cats.
 No goats.
 Nothing with feathers and no ponies either.
 Non-croc/gator reptiles are OK.